mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 ## The Need to Encode Sub-byte Elements

 Now the fun part, and the part that the video glossed over the most!
 Writing the encoded file to disk.
-You see your efforts to compress the text will be wasted if you naively print out your encodings.
+Our efforts to compress the text will be wasted if we naively print out our encodings.

 ```go